1.1. Convolution#

 torch.Size([2, 1, 161, 241])

-Let’s downsample only the rows by specifying stride=(2, 1):
+Let’s see how we can downsample only the rows by setting stride=(2, 1):

 in_channels=3, out_channels=1, kernel_size=(3, 3), bias=False, padding=1, stride=(2, 1)